suportgc/plugin-autocloser/README.md

 ## Preview of Ticket thread after plugin has run
 ![screenshot](https://user-images.githubusercontent.com/5077391/29966601-fe0eea4e-8f55-11e7-8b33-090b27d17460.png)

+## Upgrade notice

+If you've been using an older version, you'll need to copy your current Reply Template into a new Canned Response.
+Latest version only uses Canned Repsonses for it's Responses.

 ## Caveats/Assumptions:

 - Assumes [osTicket](https://github.com/osTicket/) v1.10+ is installed.
 The API changes a bit between versions..
 Open an issue to support older versions.